 Best for: Luxury shoppers with a lead foot

-The MINI Countryman is perhaps the most honest subcompact SUV.
+The latest 2025 model year MINI Countryman is perhaps the most honest subcompact SUV.
 Sure, the "MINI" name on a crossover SUV may offend brand purists, but the Countryman knows what this class of vehicle is all about.
-What it lacks in cargo space it makes up for in premium materials and dynamic handling.
-With a base price of nearly $32,650, the Countryman is expensive for the class, but it brings plenty of premium features.
-For 2024, the plug-in hybrid is more attractive due to it’s lower base-price.
+What it lacks in cargo space it makes up for in premium materials, sharp new looks, and, if it follows in the previous generation’s footsteps, fun dynamic handling.
+With a base price of nearly $40,000, the Countryman is quite expensive for the class, but it brings plenty of premium features.
+We can’t wait to get our hands on it for a separate, detailed review.

 Subaru Crosstrek